Marc Angel: Member of the Luxembourgish Parliament

-Political activity in the European Parliament
+Member of the European Parliament

-Angel became Member of the European Parliament on the 10th of December 2019.
-Beside acting as Head of the Luxembourgish Delegation in the S&D group, has served on the Committee on Employment and Social Affairs (since 2019) and the Committee on Petitions (since 2020).
+Angel became a Member of the European Parliament on the 10 December 2019.
+Beside acting as head of the Luxembourgish Delegation in the S&D group, he has served on the Committee on Employment and Social Affairs (since 2019) and the Committee on Petitions (since 2020).
 He is a substitute member of the Committee on the Internal Market and Consumer Protection and the Committee on Economic and Monetary Affairs.

-In addition to his committee assignments, Angel is part of the parliament's delegation to the EU-Chile Joint Parliamentary Committee, to the Euro-Latin American Parliamentary Assembly and for relations with China.
+In addition to his committee assignments, Angel is part of the Parliament's delegation to the EU-Chile Joint Parliamentary Committee, to the Euro-Latin American Parliamentary Assembly and for relations with China.
 He also co-chairs the European Parliament Intergroup on LGBT Rights.

-Since 2021, Angel has been part of the parliament's delegation to the Conference on the Future of Europe.
+Since 2021, Angel has been part of the Parliament's delegation to the Conference on the Future of Europe.

-In 2023 he was elected Vice-President of the European Parliament, replacing Eva Kaili.
+From 2023 to 2024, Angel served as vice-president of the European Parliament, replacing Eva Kaili.
+Following the 2024 European elections, he became a quaestor of the European Parliament, making him again part of the Parliament's leadership under President Roberta Metsola.